slatedocs/slate/source/includes/gcp/_firewall_rules.md

 <code>DELETE /services/<a href="#administration-service-connections">:service_code</a>/<a href="#administration-environments">:environment_name</a>/firewallrule/:id</code>

-Destroy an existing firewall rule.
+Delete an existing firewall rule.